Select Page

 A recent report by the Committee for the Protection of Journalists (CPJ) found that Twitter deleted almost a million tweets and blocked about 100 accounts in India as part of its “retained country” policy.

-The report said that most of the blocked content was critical of the recent government movement to strip India-administered Kashmir of its semi-autonomous status, and it was done after the government’s own requests.
+The report said that most of the blocked content was critical of the recent government movement to strip India-administered Kashmir of its semi-autonomous status, and it was done after the government’s requests.

 Indian Twitter users announcing they are going to Mastodon